 - Scope 1 emissions are the direct emissions associated with a company's activities.
-This includes fuel combustion on site such as gas boilers and air-conditioning leaks. - Scope 2 emissions are the indirect emissions that result from electricity purchased and used by a company.
-Emissions are created during the - production of the energy and eventually used by the Company. - Scope 3 emissions are indirect emissions associated with its upstream and downstream value chain.
+This includes fuel combustion on site such as gas boilers and airconditioning leaks. - Scope 2 emissions are the indirect emissions that result from electricity purchased and used by a company.
+Emissions are created during the production of the energy and eventually used by the Company.